 When we eventually find our way back to the gyratory, the newly marked (but not segregated) cycle lane enables us to move up the inside of stationary traffic.
 For Fabian, this is a clear improvement, making it less likely that his journey will be interrupted by congestion (though he notes how similar but longer-established cycle lanes he uses on his morning journey are frequently blocked by queuing vehicles – “I can’t get past them, although I do think about knocking on windows and pushing past”).

-Generally Fabian approves of good quality dedicated cycling infrastructure, seeing it as substantially enhancing his cycling journeys.
-Be he wants it, and will only use it, on main roads enabling direct journeys; “I want a direct route, I want to get there and I want to get back safely.”
+Fabian approves of good quality dedicated cycling infrastructure, seeing it as substantially enhancing his cycling journeys.
+But he wants it, and will only use it, on main roads enabling direct journeys; “I want a direct route, I want to get there and I want to get back safely.”

 Arriving home, Fabian pushes his bike into his backyard, accessed via a passage directly from the front of the house.
 “I do need to get an outside light, it would make life a whole lot easier.”
 He locks it to a washing prop with a coil lock.
 “If they really wanted to nick it, they’d have to just lift it over the top.”
 He takes off his panniers, and enters his house by the backdoor.